£30,000 *Price from

 |CCS (175 kW DC)||125 kW †||110 kW †||32 min||360 mph|

 † = Limited by charging capabilities of vehicle

 Actual charging rates may differ from data shown due to factors like outside temperature, state of the battery and driving style.

 This electric vehicle is a concept: data marked with * are estimates and other data might not be officially confirmed.
 The text below is written as if the Skoda Vision IV would be available today.
 Please note that data for the final production version might differ significantly from the concept.
 The purpose of listing this concept vehicle is to give an insight in upcoming vehicles and EV trends.

 The Skoda Vision IV has an estimatedn On The Road Price (OTR) of £33,500.
 The OTR Price includes VAT, first year of VED, vehicle first registration fee, number plates and delivery.
-The Skoda Vision IV is eligible for the Plug-In Car Grant (PICG) of £3,500.
-The grant will be applied to the final invoice price of the car.
+The Skoda Vision IV is eligible for a Plug-In Car Grant (PICG) of £3,500.
+The grant will be applied to the invoice of the car.
 The OTR Price including the PICG for the Skoda Vision IV is £30,000.

 Drivetrain and Performance

 The Skoda Vision IV is a full electric vehicle (BEV).
 The maximum power of the Skoda Vision IV is 225 kW (302 hp).
 The maximum torque is 339 lb-ft.
 The Skoda Vision IV is all wheel drive and can accelerate from 0 to 62 miles per hour in 5.9 seconds.
 The top speed is 112 mph.

 The battery of the Skoda Vision IV has an estimated total capacity of 83 kWh.
 The usable capacity is 83 kWh (estimate).
 An estimated range of about 275 miles is achievable on a fully charged battery.
 The actual range will however depend on several factors including climate, terrain, use of climate control systems and driving style.